InfinityWallet/Crypto-Assets/README.md

 For more information, see the [Documentation](https://docs.shardcoin.io/contact-us/listings-and-whitelistings/listing#token-custom-list-integration)

 ## Submission Fee
-Integration only requires a **2,500 SHARD** fee which is burned.
+Integration only requires a **2,500 SHARD** fee which is burned or alternatively **2 BNB** is also accepted.
 This is to cover the design costs for custom assets, along with the time/cost to check a project's information.
 Additionally, it ensures that projects integrating support the ecosystem.

 **Note:** If a token wants to update their information in the future, an update request will need to be made.
-There is a small fee of **500 SHARD** required each time an update is requested, which will be burned.
+There is a small fee of **1,000 SHARD** which is burned or alternatively **1 BNB** required each time an update is requested.
 This is to better validate the request and cover the time/cost involved in reviewing the project information & merging efforts.

 ## Adding a token